rmosolgo/bramble/README.md

 ## Todo

-- `.fetch` to find-or-calculate?
-- Adapters: Memcache, ActiveRecord
+- Adapters: Memcached, ActiveRecord
+- Do we have atomicity issues?
+Occasional test failures
+- Consolidate storage in Redis to a single key?
+(Could some keys be evicted while others remain?)

 ## Development